grafana/jsonnet-libs/tensorflow-mixin/README.md

 ## TensorFlow Overview

 The TensorFlow Overview dashboard provides details on model runs, graph builds, graph runs, batch queue, and container logs.
 To get TensorFlow docker container logs, [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and [provisioned for logs with your Grafana instance](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#docker_sd_config).
-Labels should be created in the Promtail config that match the Prometheus `instance` and `job` labels.
+In addition, a label needs to be created in the Promtail config to match the Prometheus `instance` label.

 ![First screenshot of the overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/tensorflow/screenshots/tensorflow_overview_1.png)
 ![Second screenshot of the overview dashboard](https://storage.googleapis.com/grafanalabs-integration-assets/tensorflow/screenshots/tensorflow_overview_2.png)